-When I first tasted a Blanc de Blancs from Pierre Péters from Le Mesnil-sur-Oger, I was overwhelmed.
-Not by lush fruit or creamy lees notes, but by something completely different: a crystal-clear, almost saline minerality that immediately reminded me of crushed chalk.
+When I first tasted a Blanc de Blancs from Pierre Péters in Le Mesnil-sur-Oger, I was overwhelmed.
+Not by lush fruit or creamy yeast notes, but by something completely different: a crystal-clear, almost salty minerality that immediately reminded me of crushed chalk.
 That was my first conscious encounter with what champagne lovers reverently call "minerality."

 The Great Minerality Debate: Myth or Reality?

 Science is divided on whether mineral notes actually come from the soil.
 While skeptics argue that vines cannot absorb minerals in a tasteable form, terroir advocates speak of direct flavor transfers from the subsoil.
-What I've learned so far from tasting different champagnes at home: Whether scientifically proven or not — mineral notes are real and inseparably linked to specific sites.
+What I've learned so far from tasting different champagnes at home: Whether scientifically proven or not, mineral notes are real and inseparably connected to specific sites.

-What I observe: Champagnes from chalky soils taste different from those from clayey terroirs.
-Whether this happens through pH differences, water balance, or mysterious mineral transfer is ultimately secondary.
+What I observe: Champagnes from chalky soils taste different from those from clay terroirs.
+Whether this happens through pH differences, water balance, or mysterious mineral transfers is ultimately secondary.
 The result is what counts.

-Why Blanc de Blancs from the Côte des Blancs Taste Particularly Mineral
+Why Blanc de Blancs from Côte des Blancs Taste Particularly Mineral

 The Côte des Blancs between Cramant and Le Mesnil-sur-Oger is the mecca of mineral champagnes.
 The reason lies in the subsoil: here you find the purest chalk in Champagne, the famous "Blanc de Craie."
 This porous, water-storing chalk provides perfect drainage and constant water supply.